apitoolkit/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 ## Configuration

-Next, initialize APItoolkit in your application's entry point (e.g `Program.cs`) like so:
+Next, initialize APItoolkit in your application's entry point (e.g., `Program.cs`) like so:

 ```csharp
 using ApiToolkit.Net;